I2Cash/docs/FAQ.md

 ### Is this actively developed?

-Yes, we're implementing it as you write this.
+Yes, we're implementing it as you read this.
 Code will be released when we are ready.

 ### What languages are used?